Easy Chocolate Soup – Perfect for Valentine’s Day

 Instructions

-• Heat the milk over low heat until small bubbles appear around the edge of the saucepan.
+• Put the chocolate chips in a bowl.
+Heat the milk over low heat until small bubbles appear around the edge of the saucepan.
 Do not boil!

 • Pour the hot milk over the chocolate chips and leave for a couple of minutes.
 Add the vanilla paste.